Scandal-scarred Menendez wins Dem nomination in New Jersey, as 8 states hold primaries

 As for statewide races, Lt.
 Gov. Gavin Newsom, a liberal Democrat, is the clear front-runner in California's gubernatorial race.
 But the fight for the second spot on the ballot is being fought among a handful of hopefuls – notably former Democratic Los Angeles Mayor Antonio Villaraigosa and Republican businessman John Cox, who appears to be surging after an endorsement from the president.

-Longtime incumbent Sen. Dianne Feinstein, D-Calif., remains the front-runner in the state’s Senate race despite her failure to secure the California Democratic Party’s endorsement in February.
+Longtime incumbent Sen. Dianne Feinstein, D-Calif., will finish first in the state’s Senate race despite her failure to secure the California Democratic Party’s endorsement in February, Fox News can project.
 The fight for the second spot on the ballot is between the more liberal Democratic state Sen. Kevin de Leon and Republican James P. Bradley, among others.

 Fox News’ Peter Doocy in California, Kaitlyn Schallhorn and The Associated Press contributed to this report.